fjavierm/ceh/14-Hacking_Web_Applications/README.md

 * **Broken session management**: Weakness of the session management systems like:

-    * User authentication credentials are not protected when stored..
+    * User authentication credentials are not protected when stored.
     * Predictable login credentials.
     * Session IDs are exposed in the URL.
     * Session IDs are vulnerable to session fixation attacks.